streamwall/streamwall/README.md

 ### Configuration file

-Streamwall can load configuration from a TOML file.
-The default location is `config.toml` in the same directory as the executable, but you can specify a different file with the `--config` command line option.

-When setting values for your `streamwall.toml` file, you can use the following format where the prefix represents the category of the configuration:
+Streamwall can load configuration from a TOML file by starting streamwall with the `--config=config.toml` option (relative path to the executable).
+When setting values in your configuration file, you can use the following format where the prefix represents the category of the configuration:

 ```toml
 [control]